exakat/exakat/docs/Rules.rst

 ^^^^^^^^^^^

 * Move the property definition to the child classes
-* Move some of the child methd, using the property, to the parent class
+* Move some of the child method, using the property, to the parent class

 +-------------+-------------------------------+
 | Short name  | Classes/LocallyUnusedProperty |